 In 2007, a new NSX was confirmed to be in the works featuring either a V10 or a V6 significantly altered from the original powerplant.
-The new 2017 Acura NSX for sale concept produced by Acura in the United States will be available in 2016 with the V6 engine configuration and a price tag of $155,000.
-Derived from the F-1 used by the company, the new supercar V6 retains the longitudinally mounted mid-engine layout, but adds three additional electric motors for increased hybrid power, acceleration, and fuel economy.
-Performance numbers have not yet been logged, but Acura spokespeople have stated that it will produce somewhere north of 550 hp.
+The new 2017 Acura NSX for sale concept is produced in the United States and will be available in 2016 with the V6 engine configuration and a price tag of $155,000.
+Derived from the F-1 used by the company, the new supercar V6 retains the longitudinally mounted mid-engine layout but adds three additional electric motors for increased hybrid power, acceleration, and fuel economy.
 A roadster version of the second generation may be available in the future if anything is to be gleaned from the 2012 SEMA auto show concept.

-In 1989, a new type of supercar was unveiled at the Chicago Auto Show: the new Acura NSX.
+In 1989, a new type of supercar was unveiled at the Chicago Auto Show and it changed the world of supercars.
 Designed and built by Honda and distributed as an Acura in the North American market, the first generation was engineered to compete with the Italian supercars.
 With production beginning in 1990 and a price starting at $60,000, the sports car was built as a formidable and affordable performance machine until its temporary discontinuation in 2004.
 Featuring an all-aluminum monocoque and body, the first generation was as much a performance car as it was a feat of engineering.
 Designed with a cabin-forward, rear engine design, the car took its inspiration from the F-16 fighter jet and other cutting edge examples of technology.
 With even weight distribution, excellent ergonomics, and visibility, a 0-60 time of 5.5 seconds, and a top speed of 168-175 mph depending on production year, the car became immediately popular with enthusiasts.

 This new production model of is powered by a twin-turbocharged V6 engine that provides 573 hp and 476 lb-ft of torque.
 Additionally, receiving power from an all-new three electric motor Sport Hybrid system.
 The extra power from the electric hybrid system makes for blistering acceleration and an estimated top speed of 191 mph.